 ERP systems have become table stakes for businesses looking to use resources wisely.
 They can help leaders reallocate human and financial capital or build more efficient core business processes that save money without sacrificing quality or performance.

-An ERP is also an asset when it comes to planning and coordination.
+An ERP system is also an asset when it comes to planning and coordination.
 Employees can see current inventory and customer orders in detail, then compare supplier purchase orders and forecast future demand.
 If necessary, they can adjust to prevent problems.
 ERP software also improves communication and collaboration because workers can check on the status of other departments to guide their own decisions.

 As a comprehensive data source, an ERP system also provides reports and analytics that can be difference-makers for the business.
 Turning a vast trove of information into charts and graphs that clearly illustrate trends and help model possible results is an ERP capability executives find invaluable.